-16.22 In 2020 Leicester became fully compliant with all national air quality objectives EU air quality standards, partially due to the COVID-19 lockdown conditions. and has continued to The aim is to maintain this compliance, especially with the EU target of 40μg/m3 for nitrogen dioxide (NO2), with the ambition to lower our emissions to the levels and then progress towards new more stringent targets set by the World Health Organisation (WHO) Air Quality Guidelines in autumn 2021.
+16.22 In 2020 Leicester became fully compliant with all EU air quality standards, partially due to the COVID-19 lockdown conditions.
+The aim is to maintain this compliance, especially with the EU target of $40\mu g/m3$ for nitrogen dioxide (NO2), and then progress towards new more stringent targets set by the World Health Organisation (WHO) in autumn 2021.

-16.23 In spring 20232 the Government set two PM2.5 targets to be met by 2040, these require that: the annual mean concentration is 10μgm-3 or lower and that the population exposure is reduced by 35% compared to 2018 levels.
-Leicester is currently compliant with PM2.5 targets. anew intermediate UK target for particulate matter of 2.5 microns and below (PM2.5) was consulted upon.
-A further Air Quality Strategy review will be held later in 2022 with the intention of publishing a new Government Clean-Air Strategy in 2023.
+16.23 In spring 2022 a new intermediate UK target for particulate matter of 2.5 microns and below (PM2.5) was consulted upon.
+A further Air Quality Strategy review will be held later in 2022 with the intention of publishing a new Government Clean Air Strategy in 2023.
 More stringent air quality standards are expected through this Government strategy, possibly to bring the UK into line with the 2021 WHO target levels.

-16.24 The council's emerging transport strategy will seek to progressively improve air quality below national air quality targets EU targets and towards the 2021 WHO targets.
+16.24 The council's emerging transport strategy will seek to progressively improve air quality below EU targets and towards the 2021 WHO targets.